vitessio/website/content/en/docs/21.0/overview/whatisvitess.md

     - Vertical and Horizontal sharding support
     - Multiple sharding schemes, with the ability to plug-in custom ones

-## Comparisons to other storage options
+## Comparisons to Other Storage Options

 The following sections compare Vitess to two common alternatives, a vanilla MySQL implementation and a NoSQL implementation.